 - FoCal Autofocus – an optimised focusing routine which is designed to get better results than the in-camera autofocus

-You can also manually adjust the lens focus point by small amounts in towards the camera (Near) or away from the camera (Far).
-The combination of these controls allows you to finely control the quality of the focus on the target before running tests where perfect focus is critical.
+You can also manually adjust the lens focus point by small amounts in towards the camera (Near) or away from the camera (Far) as well as clicking “Update” to take a new reading.
+The combination of these controls allows you to finely control the quality of the focus on the target as well as adjusting focus on manual focus lenses before running tests where perfect focus is critical.

 For further information about this and other tests, the latest FoCal Manuals are available from the Document Downloads page.